Good Ride in the Jersey Hills

 Not sure what’s up with that, whether it’s the economy in general or what.

 On a personal level, though, it’s the riding not the party that interests me and the leads from NJ BACA did not disappoint.
 We spent several hours – a good 160 miles or so – rolling through some of the better roads that the Garden State has to offer.
-This was in contrast to prior years, where the run was basically from one of several registration sites to a central end site.
+This was in contrast to earlier years, where the run was basically from one of several registration sites to a central end site.

 I’ve got some pictures from the day in my gallery.
 Not many, and not particularly dynamic, because Pam rode her own instead of as my passenger, where she usually snaps away.
 For her, with only a couple of years under her belt, this ride was a bit of a milestone for both distance and group size.
 She even scraped a floorboard or two on her Deluxe!
 Made me proud of how far she’s come as a rider.